 Certifications required: See Cardiopulmonary Resuscitation Certification Policy and Certifications/Education Requirements Policy.

-Experience: Experience in medical/surgical nursing preferred.
+Experience: Experience in critical care preferred.

 Essential Technical/Motor Skills: Hand/eye coordination in order to give injections, draw blood, start IVs, use computer, etc. Speaking clearly to communicate with patients, families, physicians and staff regarding patient condition and care.

 Interpersonal Skills: Ability to develop positive interaction with patients, patient families, physicians and staff in order to effectively care for the patients.

 Essential Physical Requirements: Ability to lift and/or maneuver objects weighing 40 pounds or less in the assessment and implementation of patient care.
 Requires shift work.

 Essential Mental Abilities: Must be able to assess a patient’s condition, formulate a plan of care, select appropriate interventions, and evaluate patient response to care/treatment and to explain/teach patients about their condition/recovery.
 Requires higher level of mental faculties accompanied by short- and long-term memory.
 Ability to function in stressful situations.

 Essential Sensory Requirements: Corrected vision, hearing to normal range.